khalid-hussain/shaheen/chap8.md

 he invaded Loja.
 Anticipating his move, Abul Hassan reached within the vicinity of Loja but the spies informed him that Ferdinand's army was far greater than his expectation.
-Since Abul Hassan was not expecting any major reinforcement from Granada, therefore, he called for Al-Zeghel.
-Al-Zeghel, too, enquired about the significance of Loja's front but before coming to the aid of his brother he attacked Seville's army intensely and after causing severe damage turned towards Loja.
-At the same time, he sent orders to Al-Zaghairi that if the armies of Seville were to move towards Alhama, then, he should stop the siege and come to Loja.
+Since Abul Hassan was not expecting any major reinforcement from Granada, he called for Al-Zeghel.
+Al-Zeghel, too, inquired about the significance of Loja's front but before coming to the aid of his brother he attacked Seville's army intensely and after causing severe damage turned towards Loja.
+At the same time, he sent orders to Al-Zaghairi that if the armies of Seville were to move towards Al-Hamma, then, he should stop the siege and come to Loja.

-From one side, Al-Zaghairi had damaged the boundary wall of Alhama when the meek-hearted army of Seville approached.
+From one side, Al-Zaghairi had damaged the boundary wall of Al-Hamma when the meek-hearted army of Seville approached.
 Now he faced a greater challenge than capturing the city and that was to seek a safe passage for his troops, who were surrounded by the armies of Seville, who were tightening the noose around